 About the Bahai Story Library

-What makes this library different
+What this library is for

-What we will not include
+What this library will not include

-- Photographs, drawings, or any depiction of Bahá'u'lláh
+- Photographs, drawings, or any depiction of Bahá'u'lláh or the Báb

 - Stories about Covenant-breakers or related controversies